 Infantino is a juvenile product company that makes a variety of gear for babies from toys to soft carriers.
 Infantino employes moms, dads, aunts, uncles, and a few grandparents to get different parenting insights for making products for parents and their children.
 The company puts safety first and makes every effort to use harm-free materials.

-The Flip earned a 3 of 10 for comfort, the lowest score in the group.
-It is the most uncomfortable for parents to wear with a surprising lack of structured support in the straps and waist belt.
+The Flip is the most uncomfortable for parents to wear with a surprising lack of structured support in the straps and waist belt.
 Unlike similar carriers with wide supportive waistbelts, the Flip waist is almost all strap with only a wide padded centerpiece.
 Our testers reported discomfort in the back of their arms with poor back support (above left).
 Things were worse with the back carry position as the thinly padded shoulder straps digging into collar bones and softer bits (above right).

 Ease of Use

-This carrier earned a 5 of 10 for ease of use.
+This carrier is average for ease of use.
 How to use the Flip is relatively obvious right out of the box, even if you don't read the instructions.
 You do need to ensure you set the seat width before you put it on, but once you set it, it is somewhat intuitive for strap adjustment and placement.
 It is harder to get on compared to much of the competition with a similar look.
-However, putting baby inside is better than average with the ability to put the carrier on and adjust it almost completely before picking up the baby and setting them inside.
+However, putting a baby inside is better than average with the ability to put the carrier on and adjust it almost completely before picking up the baby and setting them inside.
 You don't need to hold the baby in place as you mess with straps or long fabric ends.

 Ease of Cleaning

-The Flip earned a 4 of 10 for ease of cleaning.
-This carrier is one of the harder to clean products in the group.
+The Flip is one of the harder to clean products in the group.
 The Flip is machine wash cold water and hang to dry.
 The hang to dry means you'll be without a carrier for at least a day depending on the ambient climate which is a bummer when you need to run errands.
 It also isn't the best at spot cleaning on-the-go should your little one have a blow out of spit up incident while you are out and about.
 The fabric is harder to clean and takes longer to dry than most of the competition.